 “We’re on the fuckin’ surface.”
 Shakes turned around in the pilot’s seat to get Hemi’s attention, who had moved rearward to sort the gear in the hold.
 “Can you switch the drive from the electric motor to the diesel?
 The levers are just back there behind the fuckin’ engine.”

 Hemi squeezed past the diesel engine that took up most of the interior deck-space in the rear third of the little submarine.
 There he found a series of levers that stuck up from the deck.
 He had to take a minute to read the hand-written labels, but it rapidly made sense to his mechanically-inclined mind.
-The system had a clutch so switching between the power sources to the propeller could be made without stopping the boat.
+The system had a clutch, so switching between the power sources to the propeller could be made without stopping the boat.
 Hemi threw out the clutch lever, moved the selection lever over to the diesel, and let the clutch back in.

 “OK, looks like it should be on diesel drive now,” Hemi called forward.

 “Fuckin’ sweet.
-There’s a starter button for the diesel just above the levers, can you press and hold that until the diesel fires?”
+There’s a starter button for the diesel just above the levers; can you press and hold that until the diesel fires?”

 Hemi pressed the slick rubber-coated button down with the fat part of his thumb, and the diesel engine in front of him made a few reluctant whines as it turned and the glow plugs warmed up.

-But before the engine fired, Shakes interrupted him, “wait!
+But before the engine fired, Shakes interrupted him.
+“Wait!
 Hemi, fuckin’ wait!”

 Hemi let his thumb off the starter button and the whine died away.

 Shakes joined him a second later.
 “I almost fuckin’ forgot!
-After the diesel starts I won’t be able to hear a fucking thing up there.
-Here…” Shakes unclipped the largest of the crescent wrenches from his belt and handed it to Hemi.
+After the diesel starts, I won’t be able to hear a fucking thing up there.
+Here . . .”
+Shakes unclipped the largest of the crescent wrenches from his belt and handed it to Hemi.
 “If you need to get my attention with the engine running, whack that against some metal part of the boat.”

 Hemi nodded as Shakes grinned at him and slammed his thumb down on the starter.

 Hemi knew it would be loud.
-But he was not prepared for the sheer penetrating amplitude of the over-powered engine that had no muffler to speak of.
-It rolled and roared its way to life and the pressure of the sound swamped the entire interior of the small craft from bow to stern.
+But he was not prepared for the sheer penetrating amplitude of the over-powered engine, which had no muffler to speak of.
+It rolled and roared its way to life, and the pressure of the sound swamped the entire interior of the small craft from bow to stern.

 Being direct drive, unlike the Prospect, the Gnat’s engine also shook the boat a lot more.
-Also unlike the Prospect, the Gnat’s diesel changed pitch and volume as the boat gained speed and the engine had to work harder.
+Also, unlike the Prospect, the Gnat’s diesel changed pitch and volume as the boat gained speed and the engine had to work harder.
 Shakes pushed the throttle forward and the already all-consuming sound grew, clawing its way into the deepest folds of Hemi’s tweed clothing until the bass notes vibrated his clothes against his skin, resonated in the huge void of his chest, and shook every last tiny screw holding the Gnat together.

 Hemi squeezed himself into the small space next to the pilot’s seat where Shakes was guiding the boat.
 In that space he could reach the sonar controls, which Shakes had set up close enough to the pilot’s seat so that normally he could work the sonar himself while driving the boat.
-With Hemi aboard he was happy to let someone else keep an eye on the sonar.
+With Hemi aboard, he was happy to let someone else keep an eye on the sonar.